-Orbi from Netgear and Eero are two of the most popular Wi-Fi systems on the market today.
-Both systems are known for their ability to meet the ever-increasing demand that devices are placing on home Wi-Fi.
+Netgear Orbi and Amazon Eero are the two most popular mesh Wi-Fi systems on the market today.
+Both systems are known for their ability to meet the ever-increasing demand that devices place on smart home Wi-Fi.

-Orbi and Eero have been two of the very best systems to meet these growing expectations.
-The former made giant strides when it implemented its mesh technology, allowing each of its routers to communicate with one another, creating a fluid connection able to hold up seamlessly over large areas.
+The technology of the mesh router allows each of its routers to communicate with one another, creating a fluid connection and the ability to hold up seamlessly over large areas.

-This means that every corner of a home can access undiminished Wi-Fi, regardless of how far from a router it is.
+- This means that it can access every corner of a home, regardless of how far you are from the actual router.
 With this system, your devices connect directly to the “mesh” network instead of having to reach all the way to the router.

 How We Tested

 We put the Orbi and Eero systems through the same testing.

 - We went through the setup and configuration process, putting ourselves in the shoes of the average customer.